giovadifiore/win-toolkit/README.md

 # Toolkit for Windows Administrators
-A repository containing a base software toolkit for administrating Windows systems
+This repository contains a set of tools and utils for administrating Windows systems.

+I use this repository for personal and business purposes and I'll try to keep it updated as much as possible.